xrg/openerp-client-web/README.txt

     port = 8070
     protocol = "socket"

     where:

     server is the Tiny ERP server host... port is the Tiny ERP server port... protocol is the protocol to be used (socket, http or https)

-If everything is installed properly, start the eTiny!
-HTTP server running the `start-tinyerp.py` script from the command line.

-If everything is done well you might see some thing similar to:
+Now start the eTiny server with `start-tinyerp` command, liks:

-	$ start-tinyerp.py
+    $ start-tinyerp

 If you see message showing `cherrypy._cperror.NotReady: Port not free.` make sure no other application is running on the specified port (8080 is default).
-You can change port for eTiny! by changing appropriate config value in `prod.cfg`.
+You can change port for eTiny! by changing appropriate config value in `default.cfg/dev.cfg`.

 If everything is fine, open your favourite web browser and type http://localhost:8080, and your can see welcome page with login screen.